pavelsof/stl/README.md

 # stl: time logger

-Yet another cli time logger.
+A cli time logger.
 Diligently make logs when you switch on/off the working mode and it will dutifully do the arithmetics.

 ## usage